srbonilla/WoMa/README.md

 Contents
 --------
 + `woma.py` The main program classes and functions.
-+ `tutorial.ipynb` Jupyter notebookto demonstrate how to use the WoMa module.
++ `tutorial.ipynb` Jupyter notebook to demonstrate how to use the WoMa module.
 + `examples.py` Other examples.
 + `data/` Data folder for equation of state (EoS) tables.
 + `eos/` EoS and temperature-density relations.